ssricardo/anki-plugins/anki-web-browser/README.md

 Even the image!
 (It's downloaded and imported into the collection automatically)

 This feature makes it really simple and fast to get some information from the Internet and build or improve your Anki's collection.

+> This feature works only using the embedded web browser.
+If you use the system browser, it's not possible to get data automatically

 ## Bugs / Suggestions / more...